MP3 player with on-ear headphones and pre-loaded audio training guides.

 The sound quality slightly changes underwater, but compared to other waterproof alternatives, FX-Sport sound is one of the better ones.

-As long as you don’t compare the sound of these headphones to high-end audiophile models, you’ll be more than happy.
+As long as you don’t compare the sound to the best audiophile headphones you’ll be more than happy.

-If you’re serious about swimming and don’t like adjusting the fit frequently with waterproof earbuds, get them, they stay in place better than any other waterproof headphones out there.
+If you’re serious about swimming and don’t like frequently adjusting the fit, get them, they stay in place better than any other waterproof headphones out there.

-For a waterproof design that enables you to swim or workout with good sound quality, and great fit even underwater, FX-Sport VRX are the best on-ear headphones with MP3 you can get right now.
+For a waterproof design that enables you to swim or work out with good sound quality, and a great fit even underwater, FX-Sport VRX are worth checking out